GanonthaBr/Apis-website/README.md

 IV - Next steps

-1. Registration for new users
+1. Registration for new users : DONE ✅
 2. Redirect issues
 3. Display number of comments on the preview
 4. Display several images per blog